PacktPublishing/Practical-MongoDB-Aggregations/README.md

 ## Code Example Instructions

-You can find the code for each of the book's examples in a sub-folder of this repository's `examples` folder.
+You can find the code for each of the book's examples in a sub-folder of this repository's `Examples` folder.

 You can run an example by copying and pasting the example's code into MongoDB Shell, running the file as a MongoDB Shell script, or running in VSCode using the MongoDB for VScode Playground.